fyne-io/docs.fyne.io/extend/extending-widgets.md

 > **Note:** a widget constructor like `widget.NewIcon` may not be used for extension since it already calls `ExtendBaseWidget`.

-We then add new functions to implement the `fyne.Tappable` interface, with those functions added the new `Tapped` function will be called every time the user taps our new icon.
-The interface required has two functions, `Tapped(*PointEvent)` and `TappedSecondary(*PointEvent)`, so we will add both.
+We then add new functions to implement the `fyne.Tappable` and `fyne.DoubleTappable` interfaces, with those functions added the new `Tapped` function will be called every time the user taps our new icon.
+The interfaces required have two functions, `Tapped(*PointEvent)` and `DoubleTapped(*PointEvent)` respectively, so we will add both.

 ```go
 import "log"